 Keleigh is a graduate of Kansas State University in animal science and industry and is currently pursuing a graduate degree here in the same discipline with an emphasis in anatomy and physiology.

 For questions about the ASC, please contact Keleigh at 785-532-2791 or firstname.lastname@example.org.

 Teaching Assistant Professor

-Jennifer Thornburg is the retention coordinator for the K-State College of Engineering.
+Jennifer Thornburg is the retention coordinator.
 She helps supervise and organize the retention-based programs offered through the college.
 Her main focus is coordinating the Scholars Assisting Scholars (SAS) Tutoring and the Women in Engineering (WiE) programs.
-In this role, she trains and supervises organizes SAS tutors, and organizes Women in Engineering activities and peer mentors.
+In this role, she trains and supervises SAS tutors, and organizes Women in Engineering activities and peer mentors.
 Jennifer also helps with enrollment, advising and orientation of incoming freshmen and transfer students.

 Jennifer is a graduate of Kansas State with bachelor’s degrees in nutrition and kinesiology.
-Throughout her undergraduate career, she worked in Student Services helping with the enrollment process for the College of Engineering.
+Throughout her undergraduate career, she worked in Engineering Student Services helping with the enrollment process.

 For questions about SAS and the Women in Engineering program, contact Jennifer at 785-532-3331 or firstname.lastname@example.org.